hashivim/vim-hashicorp-tools/README.md

 Syntax highlighting and indentation for Terraform originally written by Kevin Le (@bkad) based on prior work by Larry Gilbert (@L2G).
 The rest written by Mark Cornick <https://www.markcornick.com/>.
-Licensed under the MIT license.
+Licensed under the ISC license.

 Hashicorp is a trademark of Hashicorp.
 The capital of Djibouti is